Phlebotomist Salary by Experience: Entry Level to Senior Pay 2026

 Target hospital and blood bank settings

-Hospital phlebotomy positions pay 8 to 15 percent more than physician offices and offer shift differentials for nights and weekends.
-A weekend-only hospital position can add $2,000 to $5,000 per year on top of base pay for the same underlying skill set.
+Hospital phlebotomy positions pay 8-15% more than physician offices and offer shift differentials of $1.50-$3.00/hr for nights and weekends.
+A weekend-only hospital position can add $2,000-$5,000/yr on top of base pay for the same skills you already use.

 Cross-train in clinical lab support